 UMCOR also provided funding for immigration projects within United Methodist Districts and for congregations assisting individual immigrants.
 One of the projects funded by UMCOR was Just Neighbors.
 Several pastors and attorneys of the United Methodist Church founded Just Neighbors in 1996 to develop a practical response to the legal challenges that low-income immigrants face in the United States.
 The organization set out to provide accurate and reliable information and services to the immigrant community.
 Still located in Falls Church, Virginia, Just Neighbors today offers volunteer-centered legal clinics, with attorneys providing counsel to clients, as well as outreach to foster mutual understanding between immigrants and the larger community in which they live.

 Based on the Just Neighbors model and with their support, UMCOR established Justice for Our Neighbors in 1999.
-Since that time, Justice for Our Neighbors has grown to a network of 16 sites that support approximately 40 clinics to serve more than 4,000 clients annually.
+Since that time, Justice for Our Neighbors has grown to a network of 17 sites that support over 40 clinics to serve more than 4,000 clients annually.